 True wild rice, manoomin, grows in the lakes and rivers of the Great Lakes region.
 It is not cultivated.
 It is harvested by hand from canoes, knocked into the boat with cedar sticks.
 The grain is parched, then danced upon to loosen the hulls.
 This is not mass production.
 This is relationship.

-6. Serve topped with toasted nuts or seeds.
+Serve topped with toasted nuts or seeds.
 Eat slowly.
-This is food that took a long time to reach you.
+This is food that took a long time to reach one.

 The Teaching

 Wild rice cannot be rushed.
-It cooks when it is ready, not when you are ready.
+It cooks without consultation.
 The mushrooms too grow in their own time, in places they choose.
-This dish teaches what industrial food has forgotten: we do not command the earth.
-We receive from it, with gratitude, what it chooses to give.
+This dish teaches what industrial food has forgotten: you do not command the earth.
+You receive from it, with gratitude, what it chooses to give.

 The Seven Teachers in Indigenous Wisdom